 Operating Hours: 8:00am to 9:00pm daily.

-Tampines station connects to a bus interchange, several bus stops in the vicinity, as well as taxi stands and passenger pick-up points, and a Park and Ride scheme carpark.
+Tampines station connects to a bus interchange, several bus stops in the vicinity, as well as taxi stands and passenger pick-up points.

-There is a bus interchange and two official bus stops linked to Tampines station.
+There are two bus interchanges and four official bus stops linked to Tampines station.

 |No.||Bus stop||Exit||Bus Routes|